pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/scripts/README.md

 - Generating count summaries for subsequent analyses

 **Input files**:
 - CSV files in data/input/
 - data/glycosylation_list.csv
 - data/vesiclepedia_proteins_240712.csv

 **Output files**: Multiple CSV files in
 - output/1_filtered_dfs/
 - output/2_value_counts/

+**Usage notes**
+- The script will prompt for the folder name containing your data
+- *Note: When running this script in an IDE environment (like PyCharm, VSCode, etc.), you may be prompted to provide the absolute path to the repository, as automatic directory detection may not work properly in IDEs*

 ### <ins>2_hyptest_&_boxplots.R</ins>